Kristal Tin: Career

-Tin's career began with a first place in a singing contest in 1993.
+Tin's career began with a first-place award in a singing contest in 1993.
 After the competition, she was offered a contract at Asia Television which she accepted.
 Two years later, Tin branched into acting through ATV.

-In 2003, Tin decided to end her decade long relationship with ATV.
+In 2003, Tin decided to end her decade-long relationship with ATV.
 Her time with the network saw her winning two Hong Kong Film Awards for Best Actress.
 She then worked as a radio host at Commercial Radio Hong Kong.

-Tin formerly worked for TVB until her contract with TVB expired after 16 April 2020.
+Tin worked for TVB until her contract with TVB expired on 16 April 2020.

 Personal life

 Tin was married to Chapman To in June 2005.

-The couple have no children.
+In 2024, Tin was diagnosed with early-stage lung adenocarcinoma and underwent surgery to remove the cancer in Taiwan.